MARS via LASSO: Introduction

-Because $\Bmars^{d}$ contains an uncountable number of basis functions, we work with an infinite-dimensional version of LASSO.
-Infinite-dimensional LASSO formulations have been used in many papers including \citet{rosset2007L1}, \citet{bredies2013inverse}, \citet{condat2020atomic}, \citet{unser2017splines}, \citet{flinth2019exact}, \citet{boyer2019representer}, \citet{bredies2020sparsity}, and \citet{unser2021unifying}.
-The main idea behind infinite-dimensional LASSO estimators is to consider infinite linear combinations of basis functions that are parametrized by finite signed measures and to measure complexity in terms of the variations of the involved signed measures.
-In the MARS context, by infinite linear combinations of basis functions in $\Bmars^{d}$, we mean the functions of the form
+which implies that every linear combination of functions of the form \eqref{basismars} is also a linear combination of functions of the same form \eqref{basismars} where $b_j(x_j) = (x_j - t_j)_+$ for some $t_j$. \item We assume that $t_j \in [0, 1)$ for each $j$.
+This is because when $t_j \geq 1$, the function $(x_j - t_j)_+$ becomes 0 as $x_j \in [0, 1]$, and for $t_j < 0$, the function $(x_j - t_j)_+ = x_j - t_j = (x_j - 0)_+ - t_j$ is a linear combination of $(x_j - 0)_+$ and the constant function 1. \end{longlist} Because there are an uncountable number of functions of the form \eqref{basismars} (as $t_j$ can be any number in $[0, 1)$), we work with an infinite-dimensional version of lasso.
+Infinite-dimensional lasso formulations have been used in many papers including \cite{rosset2007L1}, \cite{de2012exact}, \cite{bredies2013inverse}, \cite{candes2014towards}, \cite{duval2015exact}, \cite{de2016exact}, \cite{denoyelle2019sliding}, and \cite{condat2020atomic}, which studied various inverse problems in spaces of measures.
+The main idea is to consider infinite linear combinations of basis functions that are parametrized by signed measures and to measure complexity in terms of the variations of the involved signed measures.
+In the MARS context, infinite linear combinations of the basis functions \eqref{basismars} with $|\alpha| \leq s$ are